 Q: Do you offer flexible lessons that I can fit around my schedule?

-A: No. I teach to a fixed weekly timetable, with students holding specific day/time slots which they attend each week.
+A: No. I teach to a fixed weekly timetable, with students holding specific day/time slots which they attend each week in term-time.

 Q: Do you offer fortnightly or occasional lessons?